sveltekitbook

 page

 One topic, one screen.
-Title, gesture, body (under ~400 words), optional plain-terms aside, optional source.
-Rendered from a single object in `outline.js`; numbered automatically by reading order.
+Title, hook, body (under ~400 words), optional plain-terms aside, optional source.
+Rendered from a single object in outline.js; numbered automatically by reading order.

 rooms